Contact our corporate or local offices directly.

 The PLS will expose licenses to Altium design software when the user signs in to the NEXUS Server.
 Server Licenses will become available to other servers on the network when the NEXUS Server PLS is in the 'No Authentication' security mode (see options below).

-The Local PLS mode provides addition settings that determine which Users might be offered specific Altium software licenses (determined by User Roles), and how long a license will remain leased when not used.
+The Local PLS mode provides additional settings that determine which Users might be offered specific Altium software licenses (determined by User Roles), and how long a license will remain leased when not used.
+Click to confirm any setting changes.

 The server PLS authentication mode can be set to 'Vault Session' or 'No Authentication' depending on how you would like to make licenses available to network clients (Altium software and servers).
 Use the License Manager Authentication drop down menu to make the selection.

-No Authentication: Any connection to the server PLS will be granted access to available licenses.
-This is a less restrictive mode that can be used for license access where Altium software users do not sign in to the NEXUS Server, or when the Server is set up as a central Private License Server in a multiple server configuration.
+Any connection to the server PLS will be granted access to available licenses.
+This is a less restrictive mode that can be used for license access where Altium software users do not sign in to the NEXUS Server, or when the Server is set up as a central Private License Service (a Licensing Server) in a multiple server configuration.

 server_name:user_name.
 The user will only have access to the licenses associated with that generated User Name – as determined by its subsequently assigned Role membership.
 This action can be disabled by unchecking the Automatic user creation option (see below).